Consulting Services answers recent client questions about hotel revenue management

 Against this backdrop, it got me to thinking, how are revenue managers today effectively pricing key events like the 2018 World Cup, and what innovative new tools can be deployed to optimize even further?

-The IDeaS Advisory Services global team works with our clients to help develop people, processes and the use of technology, like our G3 RMS solution.
+The IDeaS Consulting Services global team works with our clients to help develop people, processes and the use of technology, like our G3 RMS solution.
 It’s obviously tricky to model events like the World Cup, which, as we’ve seen from the STR data, can provide wildly different results.
 Repeating events such as Chinese New Year, however, are examples of where good commercial revenue management practices should be observed to maximize revenue opportunities.
 Sharing strategies recently with my colleague and counterpart in China, Yuanyuan Wang—she pointed out some key data points critical in a recent client project on this subject:

 - China 2018 Chinese New Year key tourism destination cities comparable hotel market performance trends analysis